Incredible-Adventures

 Instruments:

-JWST's instruments will be designed to work primarily in the infrared range of the electromagnetic spectrum, with some capability in the visible range.
+The Space Telescope’s instruments are designed to work primarily in the infrared range of the electromagnetic spectrum, with some capability in the visible range.
 It will be sensitive to light from 0.6 to 27 micrometers in wavelength.

-NIRCam is an infrared imager which will have a spectral coverage ranging from the edge of the visible (0.6 micrometres) through the near Inradred (5 micrometres).
-The NIRCam will also serve as the observatory's wavefront sensor, which is required for wavefront sensing and control activities.
+NIRCam is an infrared imager which has a spectral coverage ranging from the edge of the visible (0.6 micrometres) through the near Inradred (5 micrometres).
+The NIRCam will also serve as the observatory’s wavefront sensor, which is required for wavefront sensing and control activities.

 The NIRCam is being built by a team led by the University of Arizona, with Principal Investigator Dr. Marcia Rieke.
 The industrial partner is Lockheed-Martin's Advanced Technology Center located in Palo Alto, California.